villrv/TransientClassifierTable/README.md

 * *Notes*: Other notes.

-Please note that this table is incomplete may have errors in my interpretation of each of these works.
-Feel free to submit any corrections of just make a fuss.
+Please note that this table is incomplete and may contain errors.
+Feel free to submit any corrections or just make a fuss.
 If this table is helpful for your research, feel free to buy me a kombucha.